majid-khorramgah/latent-objective-humanoid/04_latent_objective_learning/01_literature/papers.md

 However, the finding is **task-specific**.

-It establishes composite objectives for the studied arm-reaching behavior; it does **not** establish that human locomotion necessarily optimizes the same criteria.
+It establishes evidence for a composite objective in the studied arm-reaching behavior.
+It does **not** establish that human locomotion necessarily optimizes the same criteria.

 ---